eriktoger/Programming-problems/README.md

 # Create new problem:

-- . generateProblem.sh CodeForces 1400 1714E Add-Modulo-10
+- ./generateProblem.sh CodeForces 1400 1714E Add-Modulo-10

 # Run tests:

-- You first need to add catch to catch.hpp
+- You first need to install Catch2.
 - Go to folder and run: g++ -std=c++20 -o main TEST.cpp main.cpp && ./main
 - Or use debugger by pressing F5 (in visual studio code) when you are in the test file.
 You do need a task.json in .vscode folder.